-Volume 2 of the ESIA has developed Project and/or site-specific mitigation, management & monitoring measures that must be incorporated into the respective construction, commissioning and operational phase of the project.
+Volume 2 of the ESIA and the Addendum has developed Projects and/or site-specific mitigation, management & monitoring measures that must be incorporated into the respective construction, commissioning and operational phase of the projects.

-Following approval of the ESIA by the regulatory authority and project lenders, these stated measures are conditions of the approval.
+Following approval of the EIA by the regulatory authority, the ESIA and its Addendum by projects' lenders, these stated measures are conditions of the approval.